 The first Monster Hunter game would set the standard for the series going forward, introducing the iconic creature slaying gameplay fans have come to love.
-Releasing in 2004, the original Monster Hunter was created as part of a Capcom initiative to develop three games, the other two being Auto Modellista and Resident Evil Outbreak, which would take advantage of the PS2’s processing power and online capabilities.
+Released in 2004, the original Monster Hunter was created as part of a Capcom initiative to develop three games.
+The other two being Auto Modellista and Resident Evil Outbreak, which would take advantage of the PS2’s processing power and online capabilities.

 As a result, Monster Hunter emphasized its online functionality, even restricting a majority of content such as Event quests to online-only.
 While many monsters could still be tackled offline in single-player, this usually came at the cost of smaller and less valuable player rewards.

 The game’s online format is believed to have been inspired by Phantasy Star Online, the first online RPG available for home consoles.
 Monster Hunter would later be remade and expanded upon for the PlayStation Portable, releasing as Monster Hunter G in Japan and Monster Hunter Freedom in North America and Europe.

 Monster Hunter 2

 Monster Hunter 2 saw the debut of new monster species, including the metal-winged Elder Dragon Kushala Daora along with Teostra and Lunastra—two lion-headed monsters whose fiery mating ritual has led to the death of many hunters.
 Accompanying the fresh batch of monsters were new weapons and armor, which made full use of Monster Hunter 2’s new gem system.

 For the first time, players were able to craft gems by combining ore and/or monster parts, which could then be equipped to armor and weapons for additional skill points.
 This system was made even better by an expanded weapon tree and the ability to upgrade armor as players progressed.